TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Developing a Taxonomy of Cultural Misrepresentations (RQ1)

 \paragraph{\textbf{Participant Recruitment}} We recruited participants for the focus groups and surveys from an academic institution in India, which includes members from diverse cultural backgrounds.
 We sent an institute-wide email describing the study and invited interested participants to share their cultural identities, including region (city/town/village) and, optionally, religion, gender, and caste.
 We employed purposive sampling to select participants for the focus groups.
 We selected and grouped $9$ participants into $3$ groups of $3$ each, such that participants in a group belonged to regions that were geographically close while ensuring that different groups covered diverse regions of India.
 This grouping was done by the research team to facilitate discussions, knowing that India's sociocultural diversity is anchored in geographical boundaries.
-For the individual surveys, we selected participants from the pool of remaining respondents based on their availability and ensured diversity of cultural identities in the sample. \internalchanges{Demographic details of the focus group and survey participants are provided in Table \ref{tab:demographics_focusgroups_surveys}.} All participants signed written consent before participating in the study, and were compensated with a \rupee500 gift card.
+For the individual surveys, we selected participants from the pool of remaining respondents based on their availability and ensured diversity of cultural identities in the sample.
+Demographic details of the focus group and survey participants are provided in Table \ref{tab:demographics_focusgroups_surveys}.
+All participants signed written consent before participating in the study, and were compensated with a \rupee500 gift card.

 \paragraph{\textbf{Focus Groups}} We conducted an hour-long group discussion with participants.
 One member of the research team acted as a facilitator and note-taker.
 Each group was presented with at least $3$ English stories each, which were generated to reflect the regions of its members.
 Stories were presented to the participants in a document that they could collaboratively comment on.
 Participants first read each story independently and then engaged in a discussion, focusing on the representation of culture in the story.
 They were encouraged to identify inaccuracies, misrepresentations, and highlight parts of the story that felt nonsensical.
-To maintain engagement, the facilitator used a set of questions (see Appendix \ref{app:moderator_qs}) to guide participants to reflect on their cultural representation in the stories.
-All focus groups were conducted in English as it was the common language among all participants and the research team, and were recorded with participants' consent.
+To maintain engagement, the facilitator used a set of questions (see Appendix \ref{app:moderator_qs}) to guide participants' to reflections.
+All focus groups were conducted in English as it was the common language among all participants and the research team.

 \paragraph{\textbf{Individual Surveys}}